-Do you have an up-to-date Florida estate plan in place?
+Do you have up-to-date Florida estate plan documents in place?
 Research shows that only one in three Americans today have a last will and testament.
-Have you been putting off meeting with a Florida estate planning attorney to learn about your estate planning options and what the protections are that you and your loved ones might need for the future?
-Are you too busy working hard to build your business, your family and your plans for the future to stop and think about an estate plan?
-That being said, it is important that you, as a Florida adult, decide what you want for the future which will include you, your family, your successful business and your legacy.
-We would like to share with you five ideas to consider when you begin to create your successful Florida estate plan.
+Have you been putting off meeting with a Florida estate planning attorney to learn about your estate planning options and the protections you and your loved ones might need?
+If you are working to build your business, your family, and your goals, then you must also decide what you want for your future, the most important people in your life, your business, and your legacy.
+Here are five ideas to consider as you create your successful Florida estate plan.

-1. Your estate plan, a collection of documents.
-An estate plan, which is a collection of many legal documents, will help protect you in a crisis, allow you to choose your own trusted decision makers and protect your family, business and legacy when you pass away.
-With the guidance of your experienced Florida estate planning attorney, together you will create the documents that are most important to you, your family, your business and your legacy.
+1. Your Florida estate plan documents.
+An estate plan, which is a collection of many legal documents, will help protect you in a crisis, allow you to choose your own trusted decision makers and protect the most important people in your life, your business, and your legacy when you pass away.
+Together, you and your experienced Florida estate planning attorney, will create a collection of documents that will satisfy that goal.
 Together these documents will come together to form your estate plan.
-Your estate plan will protect you and those you love in the event of a crisis, such as an auto accident, in which you are left incapacitated.
-Through the use of the estate planning tools you have, your estate plan will allow the trusted decision makers you choose to step in and make any needed decisions for you, your family and your business.
+Your estate plan will protect you and those you love in the event of a crisis, such as an incapacitating auto accident.
+These estate planning tools will enable the trusted decision makers you choose to step in and act to protect your family and your business.

 2. Long-term care.
 Too often the need to be prepared for the future is put aside for another day.
 However, the day may come when you may have a debilitating accident or a diagnosis of a critical disease that may require long-term care.
 Therefore, within your estate plan you should include long term care planning.
 You need to think about what type of care you would want in the future and whether you would be able to afford it and be able keep your family, business and legacy safe from loss of funds.